rohit-chouhan/pysql/README.md

 ```
 ### Connecting a Database
 ------------
-To connect a database with localhost server or phpmyadmin, use connect method to establish your python with database server.
+To connect a database with the localhost server or phpmyadmin, use the connect method to establish your python program connection with database server.

 ```python
 import pysql